rbereski/total-app/README.md

 * Track your portfolio’s history in BTC, USD and up to 3 different currencies of your choice.
 * Manage lists of various types of assets including cash, stocks, and cryptocurrencies.
 * All data is stored on your device (with potential future support for iCloud synchronization).
-* Built-in support for APIs:
+* Built-in integration with APIs:
   * Free Currency API (for currency exchange rates)
   * Binance API (for cryptocurrency data)
   * KuCoin API (for cryptocurrency data)
   * Finnhub.io API (for US stock market data)
-* API Keys Manager.
+* API Keys Manager
-* Support for light and dark themes.
+* Light and dark themes

 > [!NOTE]
-> To fetch currency exchange rates, Total integrates with the [Free Currency API](https://freecurrencyapi.com).
-Users will need to obtain their own free API key.
+> Total integrates with the [Free Currency API](https://freecurrencyapi.com) for fetching currency exchange rates.
+Users will need to get their own free API key.

 ## Getting Started

+Requirements: **iOS 18** and **Xcode 16**.

 The [XcodeGen](https://github.com/yonaskolb/XcodeGen) tool is required to generate the Xcode project file from the `project.yml` specification.\
 You can install XcodeGen via [Homebrew](https://brew.sh/):